sandialabs/sandialabs.github.io/README.md

-# LLNL Software Catalog
+# Sandia Software Catalog

-Author: Ian Lee <lee1001@llnl.gov>
+Author: Wade Burgess <pwburge@sandia.gov> and Miranda Mundt <mmundt@sandia.gov> (forked from LLNL.
+Author Ian Lee: <lee1001@llnl.gov>)

-Welcome to the Lawrence Livermore National Laboratory software portal!
-The purpose of this software portal is to serve as a hub for open source software that is produced by Lawrence Livermore National Laboratory.
+Welcome to the Sandia National Laboratories software portal!
+The purpose of this software portal is to serve as a hub for open source software that is produced by Sandia National Labs.

-LLNL produces software on a daily basis.
-Some of this software is used only internally, other components are licensed for use by external partners and collaborators, still other software is released, or even actively developed, in the open on software hosting platforms such as GitHub.com, Bitbucket.org, Sourceforge.net, and others.

 ## Prerequisites